bartw/retyst/README.md

 The dependencies are react, react-dom and styles-components.

-I will try to keep this up to date whenever I use it (and that might be never).
+I will try to keep this repo up to date whenever I use it (and that might be never).

 ## usage